JavaScouts/JavaScouts2018-2019/info.md

     Classification obj2 = new Classification(-1, "UNKNOWN");

     // first sort values by x coordinate
-    // loop through all the found objects, and label each with their respective x values
+    // loop through all the found minerals, and label each with their respective x values
     // (there should be two distinct)

     Collections.sort(r, new Comparator<Recognition>() {